casecpb/KSEAapp/README.md

 **(2) Via GitHub**

 This gives access to the newest development version.
-Note that you may need to install Rtools in your computer.
 ```
 install.packages("devtools") # this installs the devtools R package
 devtools::install_github("casecpb/KSEAapp")